 The school’s warm and friendly atmosphere makes it easy for girls to settle into the school and make long-lasting friendships, while the house system creates a home-from-home environment, which encourages girls to develop inter-personal skills and learn to understand and respect those around them.
 As we face the challenges of the 21st Century, our aim is to create happy, successful, independent young women, who thrive on new experiences and are able to pursue their goals with confidence.

-We aim to provide an excellent, broad academic education for girls between the ages of 11 – 18.
+We aim to provide an excellent education for girls between the ages of 11–18.
 By the time our girls leave us we expect that they:

-- will benefit from an excellent, broad academic education which enables them to go on to higher education;
+- will benefit from an excellent, all round education;

-- will be able to develop their creative, aesthetic, practical, physical, emotional and spiritual qualities and talents as fully as possible;
+- will be able to develop their creative, physical, emotional and spiritual qualities and talents ;

 - will benefit from belonging to a nurturing boarding community where they learn to be mutually supportive as well as responsible, enterprising and independent individuals;